qianhuiliu/qianhuiliu.github.io/_pages/about.md

 # 🔥 News

-- 2025.12: One project was granted by the Shandong Provincial
+- 2025.12: One project was granted by the Shandong Excellent Young Scientists Fund Program (Overseas).
 - 2025.06: I joined the School of Artificial Intelligence, Shandong University.
 - 2025.05: One paper accepted by IEEE TC.
 - 2025.01: One paper accepted by IEEE TIP.